FemputerCodes/euphoria/README-dev.md

 # Setting up a webhook server:

-1. Set your project directory on your local machine and open up VSCode
+1. Set up your project directory on your local machine and open up VSCode

 2. Install Node.js by running `npm init -y` to start a new node project
 3. Install the following dependencies: